hazelcast/hazelcast-jet-contrib/elasticsearch/elasticsearch-5/README.md

 ### Installing

-The ElasticSearch Connector artifacts are published on the Maven repositories.
+The ElasticSearch Connector artifacts are published in the Maven repositories.

 Add the following lines to your pom.xml to include it as a dependency to your project: